Pullusb/storytools-docs/docs/tutorial/setup-project.md

 At this point your basically set.

-The youtuve video [Demo of The SPA Studios' Sequence Toolset in Blender] by Nick Alberelli, explain how use the sequencer.
+The youtuve video [Demo of The SPA Studios' Sequence Toolset in Blender](https://www.youtube.com/watch?v=pQwSo5sGBeY) by Nick Alberelli, explain how use the sequencer.

-For more details you can follow the official [Spa-sequencer documentation](https://the-spa-studios.github.io/blender-spa-userdoc/layout/#your-first-shot) (except that you'll have to play with two window instead of one)
+For more details, you also have the written [Spa-sequencer documentation](https://the-spa-studios.github.io/blender-spa-userdoc/layout/#your-first-shot) (except that you'll have to play with two window instead of one)

 ## Add Drawing with storytools